There is no vaccine for coronavirus.

 Gatherings and events away from the home

 A maximum of 6 people can meet indoors and 15 people outdoors from up to 3 households including your own.

 Staying safe when you meet people

 If you cannot keep 2 metres apart from people you don't live with, everyone should wear a face covering.

 Wear a face covering when visiting people aged 70 or over, or other medically vulnerable people.

-Clean your hands regularly and invite your visitors to clean their hands when they arrive.
+Clean your hands properly and regularly and invite your visitors to clean their hands when they arrive.
 After visitors leave, clean surfaces they have been in contact with.
 Use your usual household cleaning agents and detergents.

 Do not wear disposable gloves instead of washing your hands.
 The virus gets on them in the same way it gets on your hands.
 Also, your hands can get contaminated when you take them off.

 You should not meet someone else if you:

 Check with people before you meet them to make sure they are symptom-free and feeling well.